CloudChaoszero/CloudChaoszero.github.io/_posts/2020-04-03-SQL-Readability.md

 # What is Readability?

-Readability is the style, standarization, and practice for "readable" code.
+Readability is the style, standardization, and practice for "readable" code.
 An analogy, it's like correcting for punctuation in a writing practice.

 The enforcement of readability practices, typically by teams, are tied to code reviewing between peers to push code to production.